Tom was a Russian tabby cat, adopted during the Crimean War (1853-56) and brought back home to England with a soldier.

 It is probably more likely that Tom was just a much loved pet who belonged to the British troops in Sevastopol, and when the campaign was over, his owner brought him back to England with him.

 The myth says Tom died on 31 December 1856, soon after his arrival in England.
 We can't tell whether this cat is the real Crimean Tom.
 But its owner was obviously fond enough of him to have him stuffed and mounted after his death, which was a common Victorian way of remembering a beloved animal.

 This stuffed cat was bought at Portobello Road market by Lady Compton Mackenzie in the 1950s.
 He became the National Army Museum's favourite pet soon after.

 Diesel was an Explosives Search Dog.
 He served in Afghanistan from 2007 to 2013 with his handler Corporal Robin Ardis of the Royal Army Veterinary Corps.

-One of the dangers of the recent war in Afghanistan (2001-14) was the extensive use of improvised explosive devices (IEDs) by enemy insurgents.
+One of the dangers of the war in Afghanistan (2001-14) was the extensive use of improvised explosive devices (IEDs) by enemy insurgents.
 IEDs were made from everyday objects and contained very little metal.
-This made it very hard to find them with traditional methods.
-Detection dogs, like Diesel, were used to help locate these hidden threats.
+This made it very hard to find them using traditional methods.
+Detection dogs, like Diesel, helped locate these hidden threats.